what to harvest in may

 Perennial Crops in Peak Season

-For many gardeners wondering what to harvest in May (UK), perennial crops play an important role.
+If you’re wondering what to harvest in May, perennial crops play an important role.
 Because they are already well established, they respond quickly to warmer soil and longer daylight hours.
 Consequently, they often produce some of the first reliable crops during the May harvest season.

 Asparagus

-However, the asparagus season is fairly short.
+Remember though, the asparagus season is fairly short.
 In most UK gardens it runs from April until about mid‑June.
-After that, it’s important to stop harvesting and allow the plants to grow tall, ferny foliage so they can rebuild energy for the following year.

 Rhubarb